Vietnam.vn - Nền tảng quảng bá Việt Nam

 VietNamNetVietNamNet10/05/2023

-To have a satisfactory photo set at Thang Long Imperial Citadel, Linh and her friends pay attention to every small detail such as: The color of the outfit, the accompanying accessories such as rattan baskets, tulip bouquets wrapped in printed newspapers, books, ...
+To have a satisfactory photo set at Thang Long Imperial Citadel, Linh and her friends pay attention to every small detail such as: the color of the outfit, the accompanying accessories such as rattan baskets, tulip bouquets wrapped in printed newspapers, books, ...

 According to the 9X girl, the second thing to note is to choose an outfit that matches the ancient setting of Thang Long Imperial Citadel.
 Visitors can choose Ao Dai or Vietnamese costume.
 "If you are not suitable for the above two types of outfits, you should choose monochrome clothes with few patterns or avoid flashy patterns and flamboyant details.
-You should choose dark, pastel tones that are more suitable.
+You should choose dark, pastel tones which are more suitable.

-The outfit looks elegant, gentle and discreet.
+The outfits look elegant, gentle and discreet.
 I often choose loose clothes and combine 2 or more outfits to make it easier to pose.
 No matter what type of outfit I choose, whether the color and pattern of the outfit are suitable for the shooting scene and the purpose of the photo shoot are 2 factors that I think greatly determine the success of a photo set," Mai Linh shared.

 The third point to note is the shooting angle - photo composition.
 Linh said: "The architectural features of the Imperial Citadel are very suitable for shooting angles from above.
 Most of my photo sets are taken from such angles, and I also noticed that beautiful photo sets of other photographers also use many shooting directions like this when taking photos at the Imperial Citadel of Thang Long.
 This is also easy, because the Imperial Citadel is large, so choosing a place to stand and take photos is not too difficult, just need to observe a little."